cudbg/Kitana-e2e/README.md

 - **`statistics/`** - Statistical tools and functions.
 It contains a linear regression model to determine the augmentation effect.
 - **`utils/`** - General utilities used across the project for a variety of support tasks.
 - **`main.py`** - The entry point of the project, initializing and starting the search engine.

+## Expected Results
+You will see the following results in the `results` folder:
+- `comparison_country_extend_table_search_whiskers.png` - The comparison of the original and the augmented data.
+- Of course you can store the results as json files in the `results` folder.

+## Customize
+Please place the csv files you want to augment in the `data/` folder.
+Please place the csv files to search in the `data/` folder.

+Only one csv can be searched at a time, in theory.
+Multiple search keys are supported.
+Note that `[['Country', 'year']]` and `[['Country'], ['year']]` are different, the former is a composite key, the latter is a list of keys to be searched separately.
+Only one target feature is supported.

+You can try other configurations in `sample_execution.py`.
+The repo is designed for experiments only now, so not that robust.
+Should you have any questions, please contact me at `mz2998@columbia.edu`.

+P.S.
+TURL_setup branch is the most recent version.